urajat/opsworks-shoryuken/README.md

-opsworks-sidekiq
+opsworks-shoryuken
 ================

-Opsworks sidekiq cookbook for Ubuntu and Rails or non-rails sidekiq deploys
+Opsworks shoryuken cookbook for Ubuntu and Rails or non-rails shoryuken deploys

 ## Installation instructions